ozgeariburnu/gatsby-integral-yonetim/README.md

 You will find all the assets like images, videos in this folder.

-2. Blog
+2. blog

 You will find blog posts in this folder.
-Each folder like(installing-Multiple-Versions,

-art-of-perception) is a single post.
+Each folder like(installing-Multiple-Versions, art-of-perception) is a single post.
 You will find an `index.md` file in each folder.
-In this

-`index.md` file, you can write your post(We have a detailed section about how to write a post).
+In this `index.md` file, you can write your post(We have a detailed section about how to write a post).
 You can keep your images related in your post in this folder.

 **src**

 Inside the ’src’ folder, you will find some folders like components, containers, images, pages, templates, theme.

-Components
+**components**

 In the src->component folder, you will find the component which is needed only for this agency-blog template.
 All the codes are written in Typescript Containers.

 In the src->containers folder, we have written all of our codes part by part.
 You will also find the style.js file .
 All the codes are written in Typescript.